California City, California

 California City is a city located in northern Antelope Valley in Kern County, California, United States.
 It is 100 mi north of the city of Los Angeles, and the population was 14,973 at the 2020 census.
-Covering 203.63 sqmi, California City has the third-largest land area of any city in the state of California, and is the largest city by land area in California that is not a county seat.
+Covering 203.63 sqmi, California City has the third-largest land area of any city in the state of California (behind San Diego and Los Angeles), and is the largest city in California, by land area, that is not a county seat.
+It is the 43rd-largest city in the United States by land area.

-Much of the workforce of Edwards Air Force Base, which is located 18 mi southeast of the city, is made up of city residents.
-Other major sources of employment include California City Correctional Center (California Department of Corrections and Rehabilitation); Mojave Air and Space Port and its flight test operations; and the Hyundai/Kia Proving Grounds located in the rural southwestern part of the city.
-California City has a park, a PGA golf course, and a municipal airport.
+Many of the city's residents are employed at Edwards Air Force Base, which is located 18 mi southeast of the city.
+Other major employers are the California City Correctional Center (California Department of Corrections and Rehabilitation), Mojave Air and Space Port (and its flight test facility) and the Hyundai/Kia Proving Grounds, located in the rural southwestern part of the city.
+California City also has a park, a PGA golf course, and a municipal airport.

 History

 Early

-Padre Francisco Garcés, a Franciscan missionary, camped at Castle Butte in what is now California City in 1776 during the Juan Bautista de Anza expedition of Alta California.
+Padre Francisco Garcés, a Franciscan missionary, camped at Castle Butte (what is now California City) during the Juan Bautista de Anza expedition of Alta California (1776).

-In the late 19th century, the Twenty-Mule Team Trail, which carried loads of borax to the railhead in Mojave from Harmony Borax Works mines in the east, ran through the California City area.
+In the late 19th century, the Twenty-Mule Team Trail, which carried loads of borax to the railhead in Mojave from Harmony Borax Works' mines to the east, ran through the California City area.